How to Leverage an fTLD Domain:

 What HSTS means for redirection in .BANK and .INSURANCE

-fTLD has implemented HTTP Strict Transport Security (HSTS) at the Top-Level for .BANK and .INSURANCE to declare that web browsers should only interact with domains using secure HTTPS connections, and never via the insecure HTTP protocol.
-As a result, HTTP sites in the .BANK and .INSURANCE domains are not be accessible in most major browsers (like Google Chrome) due to this HSTS technical control.
-As a result, you will need to ensure you have a TLS certificate for your .BANK/.INSURANCE domain, as any URL Redirection must be made securely.
+fTLD has implemented HTTP Strict Transport Security (HSTS) at the Top-Level for .BANK and .INSURANCE to declare that web browsers should only interact with .BANK and .INSURANCE websites using secure HTTPS connections, and never via the insecure HTTP protocol.
+As a result, HTTP websites in .BANK and .INSURANCE are not be accessible in most major browsers (like Google Chrome) due to this HSTS technical control.
+As a result, you will need to ensure you have a TLS certificate for your .BANK/.INSURANCE domain(s), including for URL Redirection which must be made securely.

 The following blog includes information on how to set-up secure (i.e., HTTPS) server-level and application-level URL Redirection: